 Any alterations or upgrades of service with existing indoor meter location will require the meter base to be relocated outdoors as noted above.

 NOTL Hydro reserves the right to require the Customer to supply, install and maintain private equipment due to site conditions.
 All private installations must be inspected by ESA prior to Connection.
+A connection authorization must be received from ESA prior to NOTL Hydro connecting the service.
 The standard allowance does not apply.

-Private services supplied from a NOTL Hydro pole will require the Customer to provide 7.6 meters of the appropriately sized DBII conduit and weather head for the service - to be installed by NOTL Hydro.
+Private services supplied from a NOTL Hydro pole will require the Customer to provide 7.6 meters of the appropriately sized DBII conduit or equivalent and weather head for the service - to be installed by NOTL Hydro.

 3.1.2.1 Designated Areas - Residential